 A Sermon on Romans 1:7-15Read more

 7to all who are beloved of God in Rome, called as saints: Grace to you and peace from God our Father and the Lord Jesus Christ.

-8First, I thank my God through Jesus Christ for all of you, because your faith is proclaimed in all the world.
-For God is my witness, whom I serve with my spirit in the gospel of his Son, that without ceasing I mention you always in my prayers, asking that somehow by God's will I may now at last succeed in coming to you.
-11For I long to see you, that I may impart to you some spiritual gift to strengthen you—that is, that we may be mutually encouraged by each other’s faith, both yours and mine.
-13I do not want you to be unaware, brothers, that I have often intended to come to you (but thus far have been prevented), in order that I may reap some harvest among you as well as among the rest of the Gentiles.
-14I am under obligation both to Greeks and to barbarians, both to the wise and to the foolish.
+8First, I thank my God through Jesus Christ for you all, because your faith is being proclaimed throughout the world.
+9For God, whom I serve in my spirit in the preaching of the gospel of His Son, is my witness as to how unceasingly I make mention of you, 10always in my prayers requesting if perhaps now, at last by the will of God, I will succeed in coming to you.
+11For I long to see you so that I may impart some spiritual gift to you, that you may be established; 12that is, that I may be encouraged together with you while among you, each of us by the other’s faith, both yours and mine.
+13I do not want you to be unaware, brothers and sisters, that often I have planned to come to you (and have been prevented so far) so that I may obtain some fruit among you also just as among the rest of the Gentiles.
+14I am under obligation both to Greeks and to the uncultured, both to the wise and to the foolish.
 15So, for my part, I am eager to preach the gospel to you also who are in Rome.